spatie/holidays/README.md

 ### Package limitations
 1. Islamic holidays are not supported (yet)

-## Contributing a new country
+## Contributing

-If you want to add a new country, you can create a pull request.
+This is a community driven package.
+If you find any errors, please create an issue or a pull request.

+## Adding a new country

 1. Create a new class in the `Countries` directory.
 It should extend the `Country` class.
 2. Add a test for the new country in the `tests` directory.